 We are now drawing close to John Reid’s mansion with Stuart Cranston’s Tea Rooms clearly indicated.
 Across the street is Wylie & Lochhead’s store.
 Notice the horse-drawn cabs with their top-hatted drivers.
 The only way to gain access to the shops in this part of Buchanan Street was either by cab or by walking as the tramway never ran along Buchanan Street.
 The Glasgow District Subway System ran underneath the length of Buchanan Street and the nearest stations were further up the street and in St. Enoch Square where they still are located today. ( Postcard publisher unknown ).

 This photograph shows Wylie Hill’s store on the right with their window displays filled and next door is the recently built Argyll Chambers complete with statuary attributed to James Milne Sherriff.
-The architectural features of both buildings are particularly fine with the Wylie Hill building displaying an abundance of Corinthian pilasters and the Argyll Chambers featuring full Corinthian columns. ( Postcard published by Davidson Brothers, London )
+The architectural features of both buildings are particularly fine with the Wylie Hill building displaying an abundance of Corinthian pilasters and the Argyll Chambers featuring full Corinthian columns.
+An example of this postcard was postmarked DEC 9 07 so we know that the photograph was taken no later than 1907. ( Postcard published by Davidson Brothers, London )

 We have now passed Wylie & Lochhead’s and the building with the high arched entry on the left, designed by Campbell Douglas and James Sellars in 1879, is occupied by the Glasgow Herald.
 This is a very fine building with carvings in relief on either side of the arch and Corinthian columns and pilasters rising through the first and second floors.
 In this 1920’s scene, passers-by are stopping to read headlines posted in the windows.
 Further up on the left is the Walk-Over Shoe store which would be a fixture for many years as would be Thomas Cook & Son’s Tourist Office and Bureau de Change on the other side of the lane.
 The sign on the lamp post is urging pedestrians to keep to the left. ( Publisher unknown )